 - Elevated fasting blood sugar or triglyceride levels on lab work

-These signs don't confirm a diagnosis on their own, but they are strong reasons to speak with a qualified medical provider.
-If you live in Orange County, NY or the surrounding Hudson Valley area, the team at HM Care Clinic can evaluate your metabolic health with thorough testing and a personalized care plan.
+These signs do not confirm a diagnosis on their own, but they are reasonable prompts to speak with a qualified medical provider.
+For residents of Orange County, NY and the surrounding Hudson Valley area, the team at HM Care Clinic can evaluate metabolic health with thorough testing and a personalized care plan.

 Why Standard Diets Often Fall Short

 Calorie-cutting alone rarely resolves insulin resistance.
-When insulin levels remain high, the body's hormonal environment continues to favor fat storage over fat burning — regardless of how little you eat.
-In fact, severe caloric restriction without medical guidance can sometimes slow metabolism further, making long-term progress even harder to sustain.
+When insulin levels remain high, the body's hormonal environment continues to favor fat storage over the use of fat for fuel, regardless of how restrictive a diet becomes.
+In fact, severe caloric restriction without medical guidance can sometimes lower metabolic rate further, making long-term progress harder to sustain.

-This is exactly why medically supervised weight loss is so different from a commercial diet plan.
-A board-certified physician can assess your hormonal and metabolic picture, order the right labs, and design an intervention that works with your biology, not against it.
+This is one reason medically supervised weight loss differs from a commercial diet plan.
+A board-certified physician can assess the hormonal and metabolic picture, order appropriate labs, and design an intervention that works with a patient's biology, not against it.

 How Medical Weight Loss Addresses Insulin Resistance

-At HM Care Clinic, our medical weight loss program in New Windsor, NY takes a multi-pronged approach to improving insulin sensitivity and achieving sustainable results.
+At HM Care Clinic, our medical weight loss program in New Windsor, NY takes a multi-pronged approach to supporting insulin sensitivity and sustainable habits.

-One of the most significant advances in obesity medicine in recent years has been the development of GLP-1 receptor agonists.
+One notable area of development in obesity medicine in recent years has been the use of GLP-1 receptor agonists.
 GLP-1 (glucagon-like peptide-1) is a naturally occurring gut hormone that plays a key role in regulating blood sugar, appetite, and digestion.
-Medications like Semaglutide and Tirzepatide work by mimicking or amplifying this hormone's effects.
+Medications in this class work by mimicking or amplifying this hormone's effects.

-In general terms, these medications help the body respond more appropriately to glucose, support healthier insulin signaling, reduce appetite, and slow the rate at which food leaves the stomach — all of which can contribute to improved metabolic function and meaningful weight loss over time.
-Tirzepatide also acts on a second gut hormone pathway (GIP), offering an additional layer of metabolic support.
+In general terms, GLP-1 based therapy may help the body respond more appropriately to glucose, support insulin signaling, reduce appetite, and slow the rate at which food leaves the stomach.
+Some medications in this category also act on a second gut hormone pathway (GIP), which may offer an additional layer of metabolic support.
+Individual responses vary, and no outcome can be promised.

-It's important to understand that these are prescription medications evaluated and managed by a licensed physician.
-Dr. Khankhel and the HM Care Clinic team carefully assess whether GLP-1 therapy is appropriate for each individual patient before prescribing, taking into account your full health history, current medications, and goals.
+It is important to understand that these are prescription medications evaluated and managed by a licensed physician.
+Dr. Khankhel and the HM Care Clinic team carefully assess whether GLP-1 receptor agonist therapy is appropriate for each individual patient during an in-person evaluation, reviewing full health history, current medications, potential risks, alternatives, and personal goals before any treatment is prescribed.

 B12 Shots for Energy and Metabolic Support

-Many patients with insulin resistance also present with low energy levels that make it harder to stay active and consistent with lifestyle changes.
+Many patients with insulin resistance also report low energy levels that make it harder to stay active and consistent with lifestyle changes.
 B12 shots (vitamin B12 injections) are a supportive tool our clinic offers as part of a broader weight loss plan.
 Vitamin B12 plays an important role in energy metabolism, nerve function, and red blood cell production.
-While B12 injections are not a standalone weight loss treatment, they can help reduce fatigue and support the energy demands of a healthier, more active lifestyle — especially in patients whose absorption of B12 from food or oral supplements is suboptimal.
+B12 injections are not a standalone weight loss treatment, but they may help address fatigue related to low B12 and support the energy demands of a more active lifestyle — especially in patients whose absorption of B12 from food or oral supplements is suboptimal.

 Lifestyle, Nutrition, and Ongoing Monitoring

-Ongoing lab monitoring ensures that your progress is measurable and that your treatment plan is adjusted as your body responds.
+Ongoing lab monitoring helps make progress measurable and allows the treatment plan to be adjusted as the body responds.

 Who Is a Good Candidate for Medically Supervised Weight Loss?

-Medical weight loss at HM Care Clinic is appropriate for a wide range of adults, including those who:
+Medical weight loss at HM Care Clinic may be appropriate for a wide range of adults, including patients who:

 - Have a BMI that places them in an overweight or obese category